scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 In a sense, the instances of `rv_continuous` like `norm` represented "distribution families", which require parameters to identify a particular probability distribution, and an instance of `rv_continuous_frozen` was akin to a "random variable" - a mathematical object that follows a particular probability distribution.

 Both approaches are valid and have advantages in certain situations.
-For instance, `stats.norm.pdf(x)` may appear more natural than `stats.norm().pdf(x)` for simple invocations.
+For instance, `stats.norm.pdf(x)` appears more natural than `stats.norm().pdf(x)` for such a simple invocation or when methods are viewed as functions of distribution parameters rather than the usual arguments (e.g., likelihood).
 However, the former approach has a few inherent disadvantages; e.g., all of SciPy's 125 continuous distributions have to be instantiated at import time, distribution parameters must be validated every time a method is called, and documentation of methods must either a) be generated separately for every method of every distribution or b) omit the shape parameters that are unique for each distribution.
+]

-To address these and other shortcomings, gh-15928 proposed a new, separate infrastructure based on the latter (random variable) approach.
+To address these and other shortcomings, [gh-15928](https://github.com/scipy/scipy/issues/15928) proposed a new, separate infrastructure based on the latter (random variable) approach.
 This transition guide documents how users of `rv_continuous` and `rv_continuous_frozen` can migrate to the new infrastructure.

+*Note: The new infrastructure may not yet be as convenient for some use cases, especially fitting distribution parameters to data.
+Users are welcome to continue to use the old infrastructure if it suits their needs; it is not deprecated at this time.*

 +++

-### Basics
+## Basics

 +++